-The Accounts and Audit Regulations, require that the Authority "maintains an adequate and effective system of internal control in accordance with proper practices in relation to internal control.

-Internal audit have the right of access to all records, assets, personnel and premises, including those of partner organisations, and has the authority to obtain such information and explanations as it considers necessary to fulfil its responsibilities.
+The Local Government, England and Wales, Accounts and Audit Regulations 2015 states that: "A relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance".
+These Standards have been adopted by the Fire Authority's internal audit section.
+Public Sector Internal Audit Standards plying the IIA International Standar a UK Public Sector Internal audit have the right of access to all records, assets, personnel and premises, including those of partner organisations, and has the authority to obtain such information and explanations as it considers necessary to fulfil its responsibilities.

 Throughout the Public Sector Internal Audit Standards, reference is made to the terms 'Chief Audit Executive', 'board' and 'senior management'.
-For the purposes of this Charter, the 'Chief Audit Executive' is defined as the Audit Services Manager the 'board' as the Audit Committee and 'senior management' as the Director of Finance and Procurement, Chief Fire Officer and Treasurer.
+For the purposes of this Charter, the 'Chief Audit Executive' is defined as the Audit Services Manager the 'board' as the Audit and Risk Committee and 'senior management' as the senior managers within the Fire Authority.